cedricblondeau/world-cup-2018-cli-dashboard/README.md

 #### Q: Data is not showing up?

 If an API call fail, we log a debug message.
-Press `F12` to see the debug console, some helpful messages may show up (a 429 HTTP code for instance).
+Press `F12` to see the debug console, some helpful messages may show up (a 503 or a 429 HTTP code for instance).

 ## Development